seblu/installsystems/doc/is.1.rst

 **packaged image**

     Built images are called packaged images.
-They are versionned, gunzipped and ready to deploy.
-Like source images, package images still make the difference between scripts and chroot.
-But it doesn't make difference between parser scripts and setup scripts.
+They are versionned, gzipped and ready to deploy.
+Like source images, package images still make the difference between scripts and payloads.
+But it doesn't make difference between build, parser and setup scripts.
 In fact you will have at least two tarballs:

     image_name.isimage
-        This tarball contains parser/, setup/, description and changelog.
+        This tarball contains build/, parser/, setup/, description and changelog.

     image_name.isdata
-        This tarball contains one rootfs from payload/
+        This tarball contains one payload from payload/

 REPOSITORIES
 ============

 InstallSystems manages images with repositories.

-An InstallSystems repository use a SQLite3 database (db), a last file (last version of images) and Md5s of images.
-The repos are reachable by HTTP, FTP and SSH.
+An InstallSystems repository use a SQLite3 database (db), a last file (timestamp of last db modification) and MD5s of images.
+The repos are reachable by HTTP(S), FTP and SSH.
 This allows you to easily access images.
 Also, please note that you can only modify local repositories.